 You can withdraw a minimum of $10 online from your ABLE account to your bank account or by loading money to your prepaid card account.
 With a prepaid card, you can review your card activity online, keep track of eligible expenses and manage your balance at all times.

-There’s a low annual fee of $45 for each Oregon ABLE Savings Plan to keep everything running smoothly.
-If you sign up before December 31, 2017, you’ll save 50% on the annual fee.
+There’s a low annual fee of $35 for each Oregon ABLE Savings Plan to keep everything running smoothly.
 There are also low fees on the underlying mutual funds, which are a part of each of the investment options, and a state administrative fee.
 These add up to between 0.30% and 0.38% of the account’s balance per year.
 Additional fees are added when you opt out of electronic statements or request a withdrawal check, instead of doing everything online.
 You can check them out in our fees FAQ.